-• It is easy to forget about "unused" equipment and piping, particularly when it has been out of service for many years.
-This equipment may not be inspected, and it may be left out of operating procedures such as draining condensate out of low points, and freeze protection programs.

-• Valves can leak, and cannot be relied upon to provide positive isolation of piping and equipment.

-• Water, unlike most materials, expands when it freezes.
-If the water is isolated in a closed piece of equipment or an isolated section of pipe, the ice formed by the freezing water causes enormous pressure and is capable of rupturing pipe and equipment.

-• Branch connections of process piping with little or no flow may create the same hazard of water accumulation at low points.
+- It is easy to forget about "unused" equipment and piping, particularly when it has been out of service for many years.
+This equipment may not be inspected, and it may be omitted from operating procedures, such as draining condensate out of low points, and freeze-protection programs. - Valves can leak, and cannot be relied upon to provide positive isolation of piping and equipment. - Water, unlike most materials, expands when it freezes.
+If the water is isolated in a closed piece of equipment or an isolated section of pipe, the ice formed by the freezing water causes enormous pressure and is capable of rupturing pipe and equipment. - Branch connections of process piping with little or no flow may experience the same hazard of water accumulation at low points.